JWatus/AlivioClient/README.md

 |------------|------|
 | localhost  | 8080 |

-### Assumptions

-This is example of client application which can be used to connect with 'MiCuenta' API.
-This API allows debtor to checkout his debts, make a payment plan and actualize payments.

 ### How does it work?

 Application operations in sequence are:

-1. Through client application user is sending request with <i>Debtor</i> object.
+1. Through this application user is sending request with <i>Debtor</i> object to MiCuenta API.
 Next debtor is validated and depending on his presence in database returned is response with status: 200 if debtor is found or 404 otherwise.

 2. Next step is request for balance.
-Client is sending SSN number and API response with all debts off this debtor.
+This client is sending SSN number and API response with all debts off this debtor.

-3. In third request client application is sending <i>PaymentDeclaration</i> object.
+3. In third request Alivio is sending <i>PaymentDeclaration</i> object.
 API gets from this ID (if user has chosen specific debt to be paid) of chosen debt and amount of money which will be paid.
 In response API is sending <i>PaymentPlan</i> based on received amount.
 This object has list of
 <i>PlannedPayments</i> and appropriate message for user - how repayment system works is described